Which home insurance do you need in the UK? Whether you own or rent, find out how to protect your home with our guide.

 In the event of a successful claim, your insurer will usually pay out the agreed cost of replacing damaged or stolen goods.

 Costs of home contents insurance in the UK

-The average cost of contents insurance in the UK is £57 a year, which works out as a little over £1 a week.
-Typical policies are between £40-65, although if you have a lot of valuables and live in an expensive property, then you can end up paying over £100 a year.
+The average cost of contents insurance in the UK is £57 a year, which works out to a little over £1 a week.
+Typical policies are between £40–65, although if you have a lot of valuables and live in an expensive property, then you can end up paying over £100 a year.

-Your premiums are based on the value and condition of your contents, along with various other risk factors relating to yourself, your property and your neighborhood.
+Your premiums are based on the value and condition of your contents, along with various other risk factors relating to yourself, your property, and your neighborhood.
 Many insurance and comparison websites have cost calculators to help you work out likely costs, such as this one by Confused.